top of page

 Production Start Date: February 2027

 Comps: Of Different Minds is a unique series that combines aspects of HBO’s intimate character documentary, Asperger’s Are Us, with Netflix’s scientific deep dive, The Mind Explained.
-It is set apart by the fact that all our directors are themselves neurodivergent or the partners or caregivers of someone who is.
+It is set apart by the fact that all our directors are themselves neurodivergent and/or the partners or caregivers of someone who is.
 Their personal stories of discovery, coping, and acceptance will be central to the narrative.
 Each of our filmmakers has been chosen not only for these experiences but also for their proven ability to communicate with a wide audience.

-cinematographer and director.
+Episode 3 - Dyslexia and Dysgraphia: Directed by Nathan Fitch, an award-winning cinematographer and director whose films have been published by New York Times Op Docs, TIME magazine, the New Yorker, PBS, and NPR.
 Dyslexia is more than a learning difference—it is a different way of processing language and symbols.
 In the dyslexic brain, signals between the eyes, ears, and language centers follow alternate pathways, creating both challenges and unique patterns of thought.
 The director and his young daughter both have the condition.
+Here is a link to his award-winning film, Island Soldier (trailer), which was broadcast on PBS in 2018.

 Sign up for our newsletter